udecode/plate/packages/serializers/serializer/README.md

 # Plate serializer

-This package implements utilities for Plate serializers.
+This package implements the utilities for Plate serializers.

 ## API